railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 .. index::
    single: module; board_account

-OpenERP gives you an accounting dashboard that can be presented to your accounting staff as they sign into the system (if you have set it as their Home Page).
+OpenERP gives you an accounting dashboard that will be presented to your accounting staff as they sign in to the Accounting system (you can also set the dashboard as their Home Page).
 This dashboard provides an analysis of the company's financial health at a glance.

 The description of the different parts of the dashboard, from top to bottom, then from left to right, is as follows:

 *  :guilabel:`Customer Invoices to Approve` : gives the list of invoices waiting to be approved by an accountant.

-*  :guilabel:`Company Analysis` : gives the credit, debit and balance of all account types.
+*  :guilabel:`Company Analysis` : lists the debit, credit and balance of all account types.

-*  :guilabel:`Treasury` : shows balance per Account
+*  :guilabel:`Treasury` : shows the balance per Bank account in graphical view.

-*  :guilabel:`Aged receivables` : gives a weekly graph of the receivables that have not yet been reconciled.
+*  :guilabel:`Aged Receivables` : gives a weekly graph of the receivables that have not yet been reconciled.

-In each panel of the `Accounting Dashboard`, you can click the :guilabel:`Zoom` button at the top right to investigate the detail of your financial indicators.
+For most of the panels of the `Accounting Dashboard`, you can click a line or a graph to investigate the detail of your financial indicators.

 The `Accounting Dashboard` is dynamically integrated, which means that you can navigate easily through the data if you want more detail about certain factors, and edit the entries if necessary.

+The ``Change Layout``button at the top right allows you to change the way the dashboard is displayed; you can choose among several options, such as one column, two columns, etc.
+You can also add other features to the dashboard and customise it to your needs with the ``Add Widget`` button.
+You can easily ``Undo`` changes or ``Reset`` the original dashboard.

 ..
 Copyright © Open Object Press.
 All rights reserved.